VikeLabs/Taproot/README.md

 ### Getting set up
 Tutorial for Windows 10 here: https://www.youtube.com/watch?v=ByuS1UjsqbU
-Linux should be essentially the same.
+Linux is essentially the same.
+Make sure you have version 16 or higher of nodejs!